VantaTree/Gravity-Shapes/README.md

 # Gravity-Shapes
-Simulating random motion and gravity in Raylib-Python and C++
+Simulating random motion and gravity in Raylib-Python, Raylib-C++, macroquad-rust.

 (pls don't judge me.
 I learned C++ for 2 days to make it.)